rubenmesserschmidt/blendai-docs/docs/source/features/chat.rst

 Chat with BlendAI in a popup window with this :ref:`hotkey <preferences_keymap>`.
 This allows you to get help as fast as possible, without interrupting your workflow.

-While your answer is being generated, you can cancel anytime by pressing ``ESC``.
+While your answer is being generated, you can cancel anytime by pressing ``Esc``.

 .. note::